 If you’ve come to my blog looking to teach your kids or students to sew you’ve definitely come to the right place.
 I love teaching kids how to sew and hope you will too.
 I’ve tried to make everything here as clear and simple as possible.

 Teaching kids to sew can be daunting.
 It can be chaos when you have 20 or more kids all needing help.
 But after 25 years of teaching, I still find it exciting and rewarding to see the pride on their faces when they sew something they really love.

-I have developed the posts below to help you get started on how to teach kids to sew:
+I have developed the posts below to help you get started:

 Of course, when you have all that organised you’ll be asking, “What is the simplest project I can sew with my class?”
 Well, that would have to be my all time favourite simple-to-sew softie, Zenki.
 That’s Zenki down there in the photo below or should I say, lots of Zenkis.

 If you still have a few minutes to spare, and I hope you do, you might be interested in reading my article on why hand sewing is so important for young kids to learn.

 If you have any questions you are welcome to visit the Sew a Softie facebook group or email me at trixi(at)coloured buttons(dot)com